entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Character XX in 'early gnathostome phylogeny dataset'.

-> - Clement *et al.* (in review): "The lateral process of the parietal is formed from the posterolateral margin of the parietal and is directed ventrolaterally toward the dorsal part of the postorbital (Cloutier, 1991b, char.
+> - Clement *et al.* (2024): "The lateral process of the parietal is formed from the posterolateral margin of the parietal and is directed ventrolaterally toward the dorsal part of the postorbital (Cloutier, 1991b, char.
 58).
 The process could either be in contact with the postorbital (e.g., *Latimeria*), extends towards the postorbital (e.g., *Swenzia*) or be separated from the postorbital by a supraorbital (e.g., *Laugia, Macropoma, Yunnancoelacanthus*).
 This process has been coded as present in *Coelacanthus*, *Axelia*, *Wimania* and *Latimeria* by Cloutier (1991b, char.
 58).
 The posterior lateral process of the parietal could carry a segment of the infraorbital canal that connects to the supraorbital canal (e.g., *Axelia* (Stensiö, 1921, fig. 25), *Coelacanthus* (Schaumberg, 1978, figs. 5, 6), *Wimania* (Stensiö, 1921, fig. 43))."

 > - The coding of *Qujingodus* is ?.